1 — Is Most of Humanity Lost?

 Think About This

-Through Ezekiel, God declared that every Israelite whom has ever lived — which includes all the rebellious people we just read about in II Kings — will be resurrected and given God’s Spirit.
+Through Ezekiel, God declared that every Israelite that has ever lived — which includes all the rebellious people we just read about in II Kings — will be resurrected and given God’s Spirit.

 And that’s what we call salvation — that’s how people become born-again children of God!